 This year we are accepting new short films under 10 minutes with a connection to Cumbria.

-We only have one category of entry but there is a student entry fee which can be used for submissions where the majority of filmmakers were under 19 and the time of making the film.
+We only have one category of entry but there is a student entry fee which can be used for submissions where the majority of filmmakers were under 19 at the time of making the film.

 1. Films must have been completed on or after 1st January 2023